Drupal 11 Migration Guide

 Before You Upgrade

-Production Ready: Version 11.1.0.0 is a stable release suitable for production use.
+Production Ready: Version 11.3.1.0 is the latest stable release suitable for production use.
 However:

 - Always test first: Upgrade staging/testing environments before production